Wayzgoose: Contemporary uses

+The Amalgamated Printers' Association, founded in 1958, has held an annual Wayzgoose since 1961, in a different American city every year.
+The 2024 Capital Wayzgoose was held in Washington, D.C., and the 2025 Daredevil Wayzgoose (named after daredevil Sam Patch) was held in Rochester, N.Y.
+Each multi-day Wayzgoose consists of workshops on letterpress printing, paper marbling, graphics, stationery, tours, and related printing projects, in various sites across the area.

 Cultural references

 Wharfedale Wayzgoose is the name of a Border Morris side (team of Morris dancers) from Otley, West Yorkshire, a town renowned for the development of the Wharfedale printing press.

 In 1928, South African poet Roy Campbell wrote a satirical poem, The Wayzgoose, about racism in South Africa.

 In 1978 a children's sketch comedy TV show entitled Wayzgoose was produced and screened for the Australian Broadcasting Corporation.
 The series ran for about ten half-hour episodes.